Kenite Yahwism

 YHWH’s theophany from the south

 Most modern scholars believe that Yahwism originated to the south of Judah amongst the Midianites, Kenites and Edomites.
-One reason for this is that YHWH is described as coming from the south in the oldest biblical poetry.
+One reason for this is that YHWH is described as coming from the south in the earliest biblical poetry.
 Midian and Edom were located to the south of Judah.

 Deuteronomy 33:2 And he said, YHWH came from Sinai, and rose up from Seir to them; he shone forth from Mount Paran, and he came with holy tens of thousands; from his right hand went a fiery law for them.